 - Wrap the dolmeh: Lay a grape leaf flat on your working surface, rough side up.
 If the grape leaf has deep edges, place another grape leaf on top so you have a bigger surface to work with.
 Spoon some of the filling (about one tablespoon) in the middle of the leaf.
 Carefully, fold the edges from the sides and overlap to cover the filling and wrap the dolmeh into a square. (watch the video for instructions).

-- Layer in the pot: Pour 1 tbsp vegetable into a pot and cover the bottom with grape leaves.
+- Layer in the pot: Pour 1 tablespoon vegetable into a pot and cover the bottom with grape leaves.
 This is to prevent dolmeh from burning.
 Place the stuffed grape leaves tightly next to each other, overlapping side down.
 Repeat this step until the bottom of the pot is covered.
 Make sure the stuffed grape leaves are tightly set next to each other, to make sure they won't open up while cooking.
 Repeat the layers until every dolmeh is in the pot.

 - Cook: Place a heat proof plate or a sauce pan lid on top of the dolmeh and press a bit.
 This is to make sure every piece is tightly sitting next to another and there is no space between them to move or open up.
 Mix1 ½ cup hot water with lemon juice and sugar and pour it into the pot from the edges and place the pot on medium heat and put the lid on.
 Once the water starts simmering, lower the heat and let the dolmeh cook for about one hour.
 After one hour, the water must be all absorbed and grape leaves should be cooked.
 Try one dolmeh; if it's soft, easy to bite and the rice is cooked completely, then it's ready to serve.